Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals/Chapter-02-Designing-Algorithms/Section-07-Brief-Paradigms-Overview/index.md

 !!! tip "Cross-reference"
     This overview provides context for the algorithm design techniques learned in this chapter.
 You'll apply these concepts when implementing solutions in Python in Chapter 4.

-!!! tip "Chapter Summary"
-    Chapter 2 covered the complete algorithm design process: from basic control structures through analysis techniques to different paradigm approaches.
-These skills prepare you for implementing actual code solutions.